35 Maths Questions Year 6: SATs Reasoning Questions And Answers With Worked Examples

 7. Ordering questions

-For more word problems like this, check out our collection of 2-step and multi-step word problems for you as well as tips on how to use the bar model to answer Year 6 word problems.
-For advice on how to teach children to solve problems like this, check out these maths problem solving strategies.
+For more word problems, check out this collection of 2-step and multi-step word problems and tips on how to use the bar model for maths problem solving to answer Year 6 word problems.

-The simplest type of reasoning question pupils are likely to encounter in the reasoning papers, single step problems are exactly that: pupils are asked to interpret a written question and carry out a single mathematical step to solve it.
+The simplest type of reasoning question Year 6 pupils are likely to encounter in the reasoning papers: single step problems.
+Single step problems ask pupils to interpret a written question and carry out a single mathematical step to solve it.

 Have a look at the question below: